57lxt/Clouding-Jorney/README.md

 # Clouding-Jorney
-This is my personal journey on becoming a cloud engineer.
-I have experience in Linux, hope it will help me on this one :). if you want to copy or use it, you are more than welcome.
+This is my personal journey toward becoming a cloud engineer.
+I already have some experience with Linux, so I’m hoping that will help me along the way. :)

+Feel free to follow along, copy anything useful, or use it however you’d like.
+You’re more than welcome!